Ad

 Kaapo Kahkonen

-Montembeault will start Thursday in Buffalo.
+Montembeault will start Thursday vs. the Rangers.

 Sam Montembeault